Learn More:

 Dear North Mason School District Community,

-We are re-convening our Replacement Levy Committe to focus on the upcoming replacement enrichment levy to be voted on in November, which will replace the current levy expiring at the end of 2025.
-This replacement levy is crucial for supporting our schools’ operations and enhancing educational experiences for our students.
+We are reconvening our Renewal Levy Committee to focus on the upcoming enrichment levy to be voted on in November, which will replace the current levy expiring at the end of 2025.
+This renewal levy is crucial for supporting our schools’ operations and enhancing educational experiences for our students.

 Purpose of the Committee: The committee’s primary goal is to evaluate the current state of our district, identify areas that require additional funding, and propose a comprehensive plan for the 2025 enrichment levy.
 By engaging with stakeholders, educators, parents, and community members, we aim to create a well-informed and impactful recommendation.